4 Simple Steps to Stress Free Relief Teaching

 Keep the folders and resources you have prepared in a box, crate or car boot organiser.
 This means that if you get a late call, or you are going to school without knowing which class you will have that day, you’ll still be able to grab what you need as soon as you find out!

-Get your hands on a suitably huge bag that you can fill with the resources you need that day.
-We LOVE these handmade Teacher Carry Alls from High Tea Vintage (who are making a men’s teaching bag soon too!)
+Get your hands on a suitably huge bag you can fill with the resources you need that day.
+We LOVE these handmade Teacher Carry Alls from High Tea Vintage (who are making a men’s teaching bag soon, too!)

 Helpful Links for Relief Teaching Ideas

 So!
 Once you’ve got all of the ‘stuff’ organised, it’s time to ready your mind for the actions you’ll take that day.
-Have a read through some of the following posts to get yourself ready for a day of substitute teaching.
+Read through some of the following posts to prepare yourself for a day of substitute teaching.

 You can also check out the complete Teach Starter Relief Teaching Resource collection here: